-I don’t necessarily always eat bad food, as I do love many healthy things too, but I eat very often.
-Most of my waking hours are spent thinking about what my next meal or snack will be, it’s really less of process to feed my hunger and more of a greedy hobby to be honest – eating is my favourite activity!
+So, if you know me, you probably now this already but… I LOVE FOOD.
+I spend most of my waking hours thinking about what my next meal or snack will be.
+It’s really less of process to feed my hunger and more of a greedy hobby to be honest – eating is my favourite activity!

-Recently I’ve been considering writing a blog post about all of the things I will miss from Floripa when I get back home, and, don’t get me wrong – I have seen some beautiful places and met some wonderful people – but once I thought about it, I realised that the majority of my list was made up of food items… There’s just so many delicious things here to miss!
+Recently I’ve been writing a list of the things I will miss from Floripa when I go home.
+And though I’ve seen beautiful places and met wonderful people, the majority of my list is made up of food!
+There’s just so many delicious things here to miss!

 And, as I definitely don’t have a problem writing enthusiastically about my one of my biggest passions, I thought it would be a good idea to dedicate an entire blog post to my foodie favourites from Brazil.